 When the mappings of attributes have been defined we still need to tackle the problem of wiring up events.

-Wiring events
+A.4.2 Wiring events

 For the transformed GUI-logic code to respond to GUI interaction, the corresponding methods must be connected to WPF-events of widgets.
 Current IronRuby supports more than one syntax for connecting .NET-events.
 For historical reasons we use currently the syntax that has been available from early alpha versions: if widget w has event named click, one can connect a block of ruby code to the event with syntax: w.click { |sender, args| … }.
-Listing 7 shows how we support “configuration by convention” -style (like Ruby On Rails) of connection of methods with name <eventname>_handler to corresponding events.
+Listing A.7 shows how we support “configuration by convention” -style (like Ruby On Rails) of connection of methods with name <eventname>_handler to corresponding events.

-Listing 7: Example of auto-wired event
+Listing A.7: Example of auto-wired event

 class Napa::Gui::MNWS::MN_PLTWIN_Parts::Button_Ok